Understanding the Connection Between Iron Levels and Sleep

 Studies from the University of Michigan and the University of Chile reveal several surprising ways low iron affects child sleep.
 Here’s what they found:

 Even more surprising?
-Some of these sleep differences persist even after iron levels are restored, meaning early deficiencies can have long-term effects.
+Some of these sleep differences persist even after iron levels are restored.
+This means early deficiencies can have long-term effects.

 Long-Term Sleep Differences